John Paul Getty Jr.

 Sir John Paul Getty (/ˈgɛti/; born Eugene Paul Getty; 7 September 1932 – 17 April 2003), known widely as John Paul Getty Jr., was a British-American businessman, philanthropist, and book collector.
 He was the third son of the American-born British oil tycoon J. Paul Getty (1892–1976), who was once the richest man in the world.
 His mother was J. Paul Getty's fourth wife, Ann Rork.
 The Getty family's wealth was the result of the oil business founded by George Franklin Getty.
 One of his sons, Mark Getty, co-founded the visual media company Getty Images.

 At birth, he was given the name Eugene Paul Getty, but in later life, he adopted other names, including Paul Getty, John Paul Getty, Jean Paul Getty Jr., and John Paul Getty II.
 In 1973, his son John Paul Getty III was held captive by kidnappers of the 'Ndrangheta, an Italian criminal organization based in Calabria, as the elder J. Paul Getty refused to pay a ransom to save him.

-In 1986, Queen Elizabeth the Queen Mother awarded Getty Jr. with an honorary knighthood for services to causes ranging from cricket, to art patronage, and to the Conservative Party.
+In 1986, Queen Elizabeth II awarded Getty Jr. with an honorary knighthood for services to causes ranging from cricket, to art patronage, and to the Conservative Party.
 His honorary knighthood would eventually become substantive upon the required acquisition of British citizenship.
 A long-time Anglophile, he became a British citizen in 1997.
 In 1998, he changed his name by deed poll when he renounced the first name Eugene and wished to be known as Sir Paul Getty KBE.